-- Cellular Signaling (3)

-- Cell Biology Techniques (2)

-- Bioinformatics I (2)

-- Bioinformatics II (1)

-- Essentials of Animal Experimentation (2)

-- Physical Biochemistry and Application in Structural Biology

-- Principles of Mass Spectrometry
+- Cellular Signaling (3 credit hours)--MSCI 861, spring - Cell Biology Techniques (2 credit hours)--MSCI 934, spring - Bioinformatics I (2 credit hours)--MSCI 814, spring - Bioinformatics II (1 credit hour)--MSCI 815, spring - Essentials of Animal Experimentation (2 credit hours)--CMED 711, fall - Physical Biochemistry & Applications in Structural Biology (3 credit hours)--MSCI 812, spring - Principles of Mass Spectrometry (2 credit hours)--MSCI 928, fall

-Students will participate in a minimum of two 6-week long laboratory rotations starting in September of the first year.
+Students will participate in a minimum of two 6-week-long laboratory rotations starting in September of the first year.
 During the rotations, students will work in the labs of individual faculty who will be taking students that particular year and spend a maximum of 20 hours per week.
 Under the Cell Biology and Physiology (CBP) track, rotation mentors will be asked to write a brief report, which will be used by the CBP graduate committee to assess students' enthusiasm and dedication to the graduate program.
 CBP students will be required to choose their first two rotations in the laboratories of CBP faculty, and to provide a convincing justification to choose a mentor outside the track.
 Students may choose a mentor after their second rotation and begin their dissertation research.
 Students must choose their mentor by June of the first academic year.
 This allows students to begin their dissertation research work and spend full time in their mentor's laboratory.
 A maximum of six lab rotations (2 during first semester and 4 during the second semester) is allowed.